mfdanieli/Classification-ML/README.md

 - Improve model accuracy using k-Fold Cross-Validation, for example.

-***Take a look at an app where you can input your own data and check in real time the chance to develop diabetes***
+***Take a look at an app that I build, where you can input your own data and check in real time the chance to develop diabetes***